eirv/LSPlant/README.md

              jobject callback_method);
 ```

 Returns the backup method.
-You can invoke it by reflection to invoke the original method. null if fails.
+You can invoke it by reflection to invoke the original method. `null` if fails.

 This function will automatically generate a stub class for hook.
-To help debug, you can set the generated class name, its field name, its source name and its method name by setting `generated_*` in `InitInfo`.
+To help debug, you can set the generated class name, its field name and its method name by setting `generated_*` in `InitInfo`.

 This function thread safe (you can call it simultaneously from multiple thread) but it's not atomic to the same `target_method`.
 That means `UnHook` or `IsUnhook` does not guarantee to work properly on the same `target_method` before it returns.
-Also, simultaneously call on this function with the same target_method does not guarantee only one will success.
+Also, simultaneously call on this function with the same `target_method` does not guarantee only one will success.
 If you call this with different `hooker_object` on the same `target_method` simultaneously, the behavior is undefined.

 ### 3. Check